Formula to Calculate Markup

 Now let us take the real-life example of Apple Inc.’s published financial statement for the last three accounting periods.
 Based on publicly available financial information the Markup of Apple Inc. can be calculated for the accounting years 2016 to 2018.

-Given below excel template contains the information required for the calculation of Markup Margin.
+Given below excel template contains the information required for the calculation.

 So the below-given template has the values of Average selling price and average cost price for the calculation of markup.

-In the below given excel template, we have used the markup margin calculation to find the Markup of Apple Inc.
+In the below given excel template, we have used the markup calculation.

 So, the Markup of Apple Inc. will be-